eurbs/ntbdth/README.md

 I lent Nick my GBA SP for the summer.
 Pokemon LeafGreen.
 The clue is literally in the game cartriage rather than in the virtual realm of the game.

-I drew inspiration for this from a cartoon I watched when I was a kid.
-There was some sort of secret recipe and it was hidden IN a computer.
+I drew inspiration for this from iCarly.
+No shame in watching this even though I was way too old for it at the time it was released.
+Spencer and her favorite pie place was closing down and the recipe was hidden inside of the grandfather's computer.
 Physically.
 Shame I can't remember the show.

 #### The Letter